matthiasgeihs/fhe_string/README.md

 fhe = "["", "", ""]"
 ```

+- *Functions on `FheString` instead of `ServerKey`:* The bounty description asks for the string functions to be implemented on the server key type.
+Instead, we opted for implementing the functions on the FHE string type, as we found this to be more intuitive.

 ### Possible optimizations if unpadded strings are avalailable

 The following functions can be sped up if they are run on encrypted strings with of known length.